 before you apply a body oil use some exfoliating gloves in the shower to help get rid of old dead skin cells and help the body oil penetrate deeper and enhance skin suppleness

 The essential oils do not have a strong aroma but are enough to make you feel relaxed.
 I am a big fan of Roman Chamomile and Cedarwood essential oils for helping me to switch off mentally and emotionally and often put them in my bath.

 Being an absolute body oil fanatic (and for the absolute purists out there) I did spot one unusual ingredient in the formula, which is Pentylene Glycol.
 Ingredients are listed by concentration and as this one is next to last on the list it tells us that there is a really small amount of this ingredient in the body oil.

 Pentylene Glycol can be obtained from a plant source or created synthetically and it is used as a mild preservative and skin conditioning agent.
 I did not initially expect to see this ingredient, however given the actual oils that Wildsmith Skin have used in this body oil blend I feel that the addition of this ingredient, along with tocopherol (vitamin e) was necessary to ensure the stability and longevity of the product.

 I have absolutely no issue with this ingredient in the body oil, it is such a tiny amount and is classed as a safe product, however as a reviewer of natural skin care products I always go through all the ingredients for readers.

 It should also be noted that this product is not suitable for use during the first 3 months of pregnancy.

-If you are looking for a face oil for evening use then you might like to have a look at the review I did on Aurelia London Cell Repair Night Oil.
+I love using oils on every part of my body and if you are looking for a face oil for evening use then you might like to have a look at the review on Aurelia London Cell Repair Night Oil.